qubyte/szalinski/README.md

 had not realised that it handled query parameters improperly.
 This exercise led to [a fix for that issue](https://github.com/qubyte/toisu-router/pull/7).

-Since this is a demonstration, and since the ioredis module is very promise friendly, I opted to use Toisu! and explore where it would take me.
-In a production scenario I'd be more likely to opt for a more battle-tested framework like Express.

 ### Clustering

 Clustering has been omitted since the app is intended to run via docker in a